-Persons not to be notified except at the specific discretion of area law enforcement officials; include: members of parent-teacher organizations, other schools, organizations using school facilities, students, parents or guardians of students, and the press.
+Persons not to be notified, except at the specific discretion of area law enforcement officials, include: members of parent-teacher organizations, other schools, organizations using school facilities, students, parents or guardians of students, and the press.
 District personnel may inform the press about procedures that have been put in place and other general topics, but may not reveal the name or any other specifics regarding an offender.

-A parent or guardian who is a Level 1 or Level 2 sex offender shall be allowed to enter the school campus to attend parent-teacher conferences or any other activity that is appropriate for a parent or guardian, or community member.
+A parent or guardian who is a Level 1 or Level 2 sex offender shall be allowed to enter the school campus to attend parent-teacher conferences or any other activity that is appropriate for a parent, guardian, or community member.

-Level 3 and Level 4 sex offenders may only enter the school campus in the following instances.
+Level 3 and Level 4 sex offenders may only enter the school campus in the following instances:

-- 1. The offender is a student attending school in the district; - To attend a graduation or baccalaureate ceremony; - 3.
+- 1. The offender is a student attending school in the district; - 2.
+To attend a graduation or baccalaureate ceremony; - 3.
 It is a non-student contact day according to the school calendar or no school-sponsored event is taking place on campus; - 4.
-The offender is a parent or guardian of a student enrolled in the district and goes directly to the school office to have school personnel deliver medicine, food, or personal items for the student:
+The offender is a parent or guardian of a student enrolled in the district and goes directly to the school office to have school personnel deliver medicine, food, or personal items for the student; - 5.
+The offender is a parent or guardian of a student and enters the school campus where the student is enrolled to attend a scheduled parent-teacher conference and the offender is escorted to and from the conference by a designated school official or employee.